karishmapatel27/whack-a-mole/notes.md

 Make sure .vs is out of your code @joseph!
 Only one clone which is nice, but idk how I feel about having it all in one repo. maybe positively?
+Need to have buttons that link back to the README.

 ## README
 File should be in caps...